"If you tell a lie big enough and keep repeating it, people will eventually come to believe it..."

 "Rather than 3.8 million Palestinians, the team found there were likely no more, and perhaps less than 2.4 million Palestinians.
 Jews, who make up an 80 percent majority within sovereign Israel, make up a 59% majority of the population of Israel with Gaza and Judea and Samaria and a 67% majority of the population with Judea and Samaria without Gaza." - From Caroline Glick's "Where Israel Went Astray", January 2007, based on the Begin-Sadat Center For Strategic Studies, Mideast Security and Policy Studies No. 65According to this study, Judea and Samaria was home to only around 1.4 million "Palestinians" and not the much higher figures quoted by the Arabs and Israeli Left.
 This is very significant because the smaller the West Bank Arab population, the less potent the demographic "Time Bomb".
 But it goes further than that.
 It has also been shown that many of these West Bank Arabs would leave if given the chance.
 A 2004 poll conducted by Ma'agar Mochot and The Palestinian Center for Public Opinion revealed that according to a representative sample of the adult Arab population in Judea and Samaria, over 40% of the respondents have considered emigrating permanently to some other country.
 Furthermore, 70% identified some form of material measure, translatable into monetary terms (such as accommodation, education, financial compensation, etc.), that could bring them to emigrate permanently while only 15% stated that that no inducement could prompt them to leave their present place of residence permanently.
 Also, 17% of individuals over age 17 would emigrate abroad immediately if they had the resources to do so, according to the study.

 Think about it.
-A million-plus fewer West Bank Arabs than commonly assumed, with many or most of then amenable to being bought out.
-Not exactly a ticking time bomb and no reason to throw out the baby with the bath water.
-The Left's "Demographic Threat" is nothing more than an elaborate scare tactic designed to demoralize an uninformed Israeli public.
+A million-plus fewer West Bank Arabs than commonly assumed, with many or most of them amenable to being bought out.
+Not exactly a ticking time bomb and certainly no reason to throw out the Land-of-Israel-baby with the Palestinian-Arab-bath-water.
+The Left's "Demographic Threat" is nothing more than an elaborate scare tactic designed to demoralize and frustrate an uninformed Israeli public.

 "Palestinian People" Myth: